 So rather than ask how we adapt auto-enrolment to fit the self-employed, we should also be asking how we make a long term savings policy for this growing and diverse group of people attractive.

 Part of the problem is that as self-employment has become more possible and popular, the population of this group has become less homogenous.
 Since the 2008 financial crisis, the self-employed have accounted for 40 percent of overall employment growth.
 During 2016 alone, the number of self-employed people increased by 83,000, contributing to a vast array of sectors from the new gig workforce to plumbers, hairdressers, accountants and bankers.

 The absence of homogeneity suggests a multifaceted policy response will be required.

 To develop the best policy solutions possible, it’s important to understand the current saving habits of the self-employed.
-The Pensions Policy Institute, sponsored by Old Mutual Wealth, has produced a comprehensive review of just that and has found that several common assumptions made about the self-employed are in fact, inaccurate.
+The Pensions Policy Institute has produced a comprehensive review of just that and has found that several common assumptions made about the self-employed are in fact, inaccurate.